atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 before and after the main step, as well as image and entrypoint.
 Then you can make any number of other concrete build steps that `extend` the original build step, copying the template and customizing the build step from there.
-Benjamin's `git` step cloned the repo and configured the commit user, ran the main steps interaction script, then committed the changes, all in a `git` specific container.
+Benjamin's `git` step cloned the repo and configured the commit user, committed the changes, all in a `git` specific container, leaving room for the main `script` tag to run the interaction.
+Note that the main `script` ran in the same container running the `git` commands.

-So here's a heavy paraphrase of what his setup looked like:
+So here's a heavy paraphrase of his setup:

 ```yaml
 .git:push: